 A monstrance is traditionally used to display the communion host or a relic for veneration in certain Christian traditions.
 My monstrance has as its center the laser-etched image of a Mid-century advertisement for a suburban sub-division.
 Monstrance presents the cult of the home as the object for veneration.

-This image gallery includes works of art part of a series.
+This image gallery includes works of art not part of a series.